XiaoTaoWang/EagleC2/README.rst

     sensitivity, we recommend running *predictSV* on all three types of contact matrices (Raw, CNV, and ICE) and merging the results.

+    All key parameters that may affect the sensitivity and specificity of SV prediction are configurable via command-line options.
+For details, please refer to the help message of the *predictSV* command by running ``predictSV -h``.

 Prediction command used in the paper
 ------------------------------------
 For the BT-474 Hi-C dataset used in Figure 2, we used the following command